FortAwesome/wordpress-fontawesome/README.md

 It just means that your rendred `<i>` elements will remain `<i>` elements in the DOM and not replaced by `<svg>` elements.

-The Web Fonts with CSS technology does not
+The Web Font technology does not
-_replace_ the `<i>` elements, it matches their CSS classes with the appropriate glyph lookups in the associated web fonts.
+_replace_ the `<i>` elements, it matches their CSS classes with the appropriate glyph lookups in the associated web fonts loaded by the Font Awesome CSS.

-## `<i>` elements should work under either SVG and Web Font configurations
+## `<i>` elements should work under both SVG and Web Font configurations

 This point can be inferred from the previous two.
 If your Gutenberg code works by rendering `<i>` elements, it would be best to ensure that it works equally well when Font Awesome is configured either for SVG or Web Font.

+## Insisting on SVG technology

-## You could make it an error to run your code with Font Awesome technology as Web Font
+You could make it an error to run your code with Font Awesome technology as Web Font.
 If you know that your code absolutely must have the SVG with JavaScript technology to work properly, you could detect the presence of that feature and have your code respond accordingly.

-On the WordPress server PHP code, you can call `fa()->technology()` and expect it to return `"svg"`.
+In the WordPress server PHP code, you can call `fa()->technology()` and expect it to return `"svg"`.

 In the browser, the [Font Awesome JavaScript API](https://fontawesome.com/how-to-use/with-the-api/setup/getting-started#in-the-browser) will be present on the global `FontAwesome`